ui/stamps-api-docs/source/customer_api.rst

 A. Request
 -----------------------------

 You can use this API to request authentication code to change email.
-The authentication code will be sent to the user current email.
+The authentication code will be sent to the new email address provided.

 ============= =========== =========================
 Parameter     Required    Description